lanly-dev/vscode-akazas-love/README.md

 - `akazas-love.volume` (number, default: 0.1): Volume level for musical notes (0.0 to 1.0)

 All settings can be changed live in your VS Code settings (user or workspace) and take effect instantly.

+## Acknowledgement
+- The artwork used in this extension is not mine.
+All rights and credit go to the original artist(s).

 ## Release Notes